 Joyce asked about morning pages.
-Turns out I’m feeling chatty this morning, and apparently I have a lot to say on the subject.
+Turns out I’m feeling chatty this morning.
 So.

 Despite some big differences in goal and method, I think of morning pages as a focussed subset of journalling, so I believe there’s considerable overlap in how to build each into a habit.

 About four or five years ago (right around the time I first learned of morning pages, actually), I split it into morning page “journaling” with a “logbook” in the evenings.
-I started the “logbook” because I found myself getting frustrated that my journal entries were often derailed by dwelling too much on all sorts of daily “surface” things (like what I ate, what I did, where I went).
+I started the “logbook” because I was getting frustrated that my journal entries were often derailed by dwelling too much on all sorts of daily “surface” things (what I ate, what I did, where I went).
 So instead of seeing it as a distraction from doing “important” work, I honored it by giving it a separate braindump all to itself.

-This gave my morning pages permission to skip going into all that quotidian stuff, and to move onto the next “layer” down – opinions, impressions, preoccupations, fears, rants, etc.
+This gave me permission to skip over all that quotidian stuff, and to move onto the next “layer” down – opinions, impressions, preoccupations, fears, rants, etc.

 The therapeutic aspect of morning pages is at least partly about giving those “inner characters” of your psyche – the ones with the uncomfortable, unpopular, or fragile opinions – a chance to have their say in a safe, proscribed space.
 This can be very hard, and the “rest” of you may put up a lot of resistance — like wanting to give up simply because you “can’t” make it to three pages, or your handwriting is too “ugly,” or any of a million other excuses…